cabinetofcuriosity/homebase/list-of-databases.md

 ## iDigBio

 - Link: [IDIGBio](https://www.idigbio.org/)
-- About:
+- About: The Integrated Digitized Biocollections (iDigBio) is a collection of data and images for millions of biological specimens.
-- Type of data offered:
+- Type of data offered: Taxonomical, Geographical, Physiological data of various species
-- How to access data:
+- How to access data: The data is publically available and an account is not required to access the data.
+The [search portal](https://portal.idigbio.org/) can be used to search for a specific species by name or attribute.

 ## MorphoSource